Platonn/obsidian-fvp/README.md

 ## Features

 -   [x] reset preselection of all tasks (i.e. turn every empty checkbox into a bullet point; filled checkboxes remain untouched)
+-   [x] move task to end
--   [ ] move task to end and remove pre-selection
+-   [ ] move task to end and remove preselection
+-   [ ] move all preselected tasks to end in reversed order and reset their preselection

 ## Best experienced when used with Plugins